- Course Number:

 Intended Outcomes for the course

-The student, upon successful completion of the course, shall be able to demonstrate an entry-level understanding of the different views, techniques, and information that are contained within a blueprint.
+- Apply an entry-level understanding of the different views, and part detail information that are contained within a blueprint.

-- Various standard-drawing title block notes and drawing formats used in industry.
+- Identify standard-drawing title block notes and drawing formats used in industry.

 Course Activities and Design